-I am a second-year Ph.D. student and National Science Foundation Graduate Research Fellow at the University of Washington School of Environmental and Forest Sciences.
+I am a third-year Ph.D. student and National Science Foundation Graduate Research Fellow at the University of Washington School of Environmental and Forest Sciences.
 I hold two degrees from the University of Wisconsin–Madison, including a Bachelor of Science in biology, Spanish, and environmental studies (2015) and a Master of Science in environmental science (2017).

 I am a member of the SEFS Quantitative Ecology Lab, run by Dr. Beth Gardner.
 My dissertation is focused on characterizing and quantifying the impacts of pollution on wild birds.
 Current projects include 1) modeling the impacts of inhalation exposure to air pollution, including smoke from wildfires, on avian populations and 2) assessing dietary exposure to microplastics in seabirds on a remote atoll in the South Pacific.